ianhomer/knobs.vim/README.md

 call plug#end()
 ```

 Start Vim at different configuration levels.
-For, with the `.vimrc` example
+For example, with the `.vimrc`
 above,

     VIM_KNOBS=5 vim

-would load `vim-eunuch` plugin, however (with knob level of 3 as default),
+would load `vim-eunuch` plugin, however (with default knob level of 3),

     vim